Home alone? Is your child ready for this major step?

 Staying at home without mum or dad is a major milestone.
 It shows that your child is developmentally ready to care for herself, that she can handle a mature level of responsibility and that you have the trust in her (and her abilities) to go without a babysitter.

 Even though Australia doesn’t have a specific laws dictating a specific age when a child can/can’t be left alone at home, understanding what needs to happen before the ‘big day’ is absolutely essential.
-There is no actual age that magically makes a child old enough to stay home on her own.
+There is no actual age that magically makes a child old enough to stay home on their own.
 Children develop at different rates.
-That means your child’s maturity level may not be the same as her classmates’.
+That means your child’s maturity level may not be the same as her classmates.
 Instead of going with an age-graded marker, you need to look at your child as an individual.

 Before making this major decision, ask yourself:

 - Does my child feel comfortable being at home alone or is she anxious/scared?

 - Can my child follow the house rules – even when mum or dad isn’t there to enforce them?